January 21

 This Day in American History

 1642 – Director of the New Netherlands colony, Willem Kieft, calls for a meeting of the Twelve (family representatives) to organize a military response to the increasing raids of the Hudson River Valley Tribe.
-This tribe is reacting to pressure from the growing Iroquois to the north and increasing European settlement in the south.
+This tribe was reacting to pressure from the growing Iroquois to the north and increasing European settlement in the south.

 http://www.fa-ir.org/15_2.htm